philipbolle/saas-factory/SF_COMMAND/00_CORE_PRINCIPLES.md

-AI CORE PRINCIPLES (v1.0)
+# AI CORE PRINCIPLES (v2.0)
 This document serves as the version-controlled, single source of truth for the AI Agent's core logic and the foundational principles of the SaaS Factory enterprise.

-I. Brand Doctrine: The Elite Standard
+## I. Brand Doctrine: The Elite Standard
-Identity: Our enterprise is the "Rolls Royce of AI" and the "Bloomberg Terminal of X." (where X is the current focus of the SaaS)
+**Identity:** Our enterprise is the "Rolls Royce of AI" and the "Bloomberg Terminal of X."

-Ethos: The brand is top-tier, authoritative, and aspirational.
+**Ethos:** The brand is top-tier, authoritative, and aspirational.

-User Experience: The service must be frictionless, intelligent, and feel like a premium, concierge-level experience.
-Every interaction should build trust and confidence.
+**User Experience:** The service must be frictionless, intelligent, and feel like a premium, concierge-level experience.

-II.
+## II.
 Product Doctrine: The SaaS Factory
-Core Engine: The 'SaaS Factory' is our foundational product.
-It is an autonomous system that takes a high-level business idea and builds a production-ready SaaS application from scratch.
+**Core Engine:** The 'SaaS Factory' is an AI-assisted system that takes a high-level business idea and builds a Minimum Viable Product (MVP) Core.

-Design System: 'Kinetic Glassmorphism' is the official design language.
-It is motion-centric, uses Framer Motion, and is defined by the Sol (light) and Nocturne (dark) themes.
+**Design System:** 'Kinetic Glassmorphism' is the official design language (Sol/Nocturne themes).

-Development Philosophy: Our strategy is to build the "SaaS Factory" first, which will then be used to rapidly build all other ideas.
+**Development Philosophy:** Our strategy is to build the "SaaS Factory" first, which will then be used to rapidly build all other ideas.

 ## III.
 Technical Doctrine: The Agentic Stack

+* **Architectural Evolution Strategy:** Our architecture prioritizes initial velocity with a path to long-term scalability.
-* **Phase 1: The Core Stack:** Our initial infrastructure is built on React (Vite), Tailwind CSS, and the full Firebase suite (Auth, Firestore, Hosting, Storage, Functions).
+    * **Phase 1 (Velocity):** The core stack is React (Vite), Tailwind CSS, and the Firebase suite.
+This stack is optimized for rapid MVP development.
-* **Phase 2: The Agentic Stack:** As the SaaS Factory matures, our autonomous AI brain will be built on multi-agent frameworks like LangGraph or CrewAI.
+    * **Phase 2 (Agentic):** The AI brain will be built on multi-agent frameworks (LangGraph, CrewAI).
-* **Phase 3: The Scalable Stack:** For complex, long-running workflows, we will utilize services like Trigger.dev and containerize our applications with Docker.
+    * **Phase 3 (Scalable):** Workflows will utilize services like Trigger.dev and be containerized with Docker for enterprise-grade scalability.
+* **Mandatory Abstraction Layer:** To ensure future portability, all direct calls to backend services (e.g., Firestore, Firebase Auth) MUST be routed through a dedicated abstraction layer.
+This will de-couple the application logic from the underlying vendor, simplifying future migrations.
-* **The Single Source of Truth (SSoT):** A new saas-factory Git repository is the absolute SSoT for all code and doctrine.
+* **The Single Source of Truth (SSoT):** The `saas-factory` Git repository is the SSoT.

-Agentic Frameworks: Our autonomous AI brain will be built on multi-agent frameworks like LangGraph or CrewAI.

-Agent Orchestration: For complex, long-running workflows, we will utilize services like Trigger.dev to manage background jobs and provide observability.

-Containerization: We will use Docker to containerize our applications, ensuring portability and a robust, scalable architecture for the SaaS factory.

-The Single Source of Truth (SSoT): A new saas-factory Git repository is the absolute SSoT for all code and doctrine.
+* **Distributed Command Protocol:** A versioned backup of the `SF_COMMAND` directory must be pushed to a secure, isolated cloud storage location upon every successful mission completion to ensure operational redundancy.

 ## IV.
 Operator Doctrine: Maximum Leverage

 * **The Operator:** As the project is led by a solo founder, all systems must be optimized for maximum leverage and minimal cognitive load.
-* **Automated Decision-Making:** For routine, low-risk tasks, the AI is empowered to make decisions autonomously to reduce operator bottlenecks.
+* **Principle of Subsidiarity:** Decisions will be handled by the lowest possible authority.
+The AI is empowered to act autonomously on low-risk tasks (VLM-1), escalating to the Operator only when required by the Verification Level Matrix.
-* **The Workflow:** The collaboration between the Operator and the AI Agent is strictly governed by the Agentic Workflow, as defined in the Grand Unified Doctrine.
+* **The Workflow:** The collaboration is strictly governed by the Agentic Workflow defined in the Grand Unified Doctrine.

 ## V. Quality Assurance Doctrine

-* **Test-Driven Development (TDD):** The AI will adhere to a TDD methodology, writing tests before writing implementation code.
+* **Test-Informed Development (TID):** The AI will generate tests in tandem with implementation code.
+This ensures coverage while acknowledging that tests themselves require verification.
+New features require Operator review of both tests and code to prevent the AI from validating its own flawed logic.
-* **The Testing Suite:** A comprehensive testing suite, including unit tests, integration tests, and end-to-end tests, is mandatory for all generated applications.
+* **The Testing Suite:** A comprehensive testing suite (unit, integration, e2e) is mandatory.
 * **Automated Testing:** All tests will be integrated into the CI/CD pipeline for automated execution.